 Biotron Limited (Biotron) is leading the way in the development of revolutionary new treatments for serious viral diseases such as HIV and Hepatitis C virus (HCV).
 Biotron has an impressive pipeline of clinical programs developing first-in-class antiviral drugs.

-Biotron’s lead drug, BIT225, is a viroporin inhibitor in development for treatment of HCV and HIV infections.
+Biotron’s lead drug, BIT225, is a viroporin inhibitor in clinical development for treatment of HCV and HIV, as well as the hard to treat HIV/HCV co-infected population.
 It has shown good anti-HCV activity in clinical trials to date, improving the outcome in patients with hard-to-treat genotype 1 HCV infection undergoing treatment with current approved therapy of interferon and ribavirin (100% receiving BIT225 (400mg) plus IFN/RBV were virus-free at 48 weeks, compared to 75% who received only IFN/RBV).

 Biotron has early-stage programs addressing other viral diseases including Dengue virus.